 We encourage users who have experienced a security incident with MongoDB to create a vulnerability report.
 Instructions on how to do this, or to contact us, are provided here.

-If you are interested in learning more about security best practices, please read our Security Architecture White Paper.
+If you are interested in learning more about security best practices, please read our Security Architecture White Paper or visit our Security Hub.

 Suggested Steps To Diagnose and Respond to an Attack